Degree Completion Student Loan Information

 There are three types of loans available to assist with educational costs for degree completion students.
 Both the Direct Loan and the PLUS Loan are federal loans processed by the U.S. Department of Education.

 Direct Loans can be need-based (subsidized) or non-need based (unsubsidized).
 The federal government will pay the interest on a subsidized loan while the borrower is enrolled in school at least half-time.
 For unsubsidized loans, interest begins to accumulate at the point of disbursement.
 Repayment for both types does not begin until six months after graduating, withdrawing from school or dropping below half-time.

-NOTE: If you receive a Direct Subsidized loan that is first disbursed between July 1, 2012 and July 1, 2014, you will be responsible for paying any interest that accrues during your grace period.
+NOTE: if you recieve a Direct Subsidized Loan that is first disbursed between July 1, 2012, and July 1, 2014, you will be responsible for paying any interest that accrues during your grace period.
 If you choose not to pay the interest that accrues during your grace period, the interest will be added to your principal balance.

 - Step 1: Complete Direct Loan entrance counseling

 - Step 2: Complete a Master Promissory Note

 The PLUS Loan program enables parents of dependent students with a good credit history to borrow funds.
 Parents may borrow up to the cost of tuition, books and fees less any other financial aid received by the student.
 These loans are also non-need based, so anyone may apply.